mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 in Vaadin 8.9.3 or later; other push-related bugs could have been fixed in newer versions as well.
 Please make sure you're using the newest Vaadin possible.

+If you see `SEVERE: Trying to start a new request while another is active`, that's [bug 7719](https://github.com/vaadin/framework/issues/7719) which should be fixed in Vaadin 8.9.3.

 ### Reconfigure Proxy

 As mentioned above, certain proxies will kill the connection silently after 2 minutes of inactivity.
 Increase this setting to 10 minutes or even 20 minutes, to be extra-sure that Vaadin pings will keep the connection open.
 Alternatively, decrease the heartbeat interval to be 45-60 seconds.

+### Reconfigure Load Balancer / VPN / Firewall

+The same thing as with the proxy - certain load balancers/VPNs/Firewalls will kill the connection silently after 2 minutes of inactivity.
+See the "Reconfigure Proxy" above for a possible list of solutions.

 ### Try using Long-Polling instead of Websocket/XHR